omotayo75/MY_LITA_CLASS_DOCUMENTATION/README.md

 ### Project Overview
 ---
-This Data Analysis project is divided  into two segments first one aims at analyzing sales performance of a retail store by exploring the data sales, and to uncover the key insights of top selling products,regional performance and monthly sales trends
+This Data Analysis project is divided  into two segments -first one aims at analyzing sales performance of a retail store by exploring the data sales, and to uncover the key insights of top selling products,regional performance and monthly sales trends
-Secondly is a data analysis on customer data for a subscription service, to identify segments and trends
+-Secondly is a data analysis on customer data for a subscription service, to identify segments and trends
 ### Data Sources
 The  datas are originated from  Microsoft Excel